FCC-ee Lessons from SuperKEKB: Summary and Conclusions

 For FCC-ee, the simulations used to define the design luminosity already consider the full nonlinear lattice, while the effects of space charge and bunch lengthening are small or negligible.
 A factor ten margin is included for the injected beam emittance.
 It is further assumed that the FCC-ee IR coils will have no significant manufacturing errors, that the FCC-ee feedback noise will meet specifications, and that the targeted stored beam emittance without collision can be reached.
 A factor of two blow-up in the vertical emittance of the stored beam due to the collision is also taken into account in the design parameters.
 With these inputs and assumptions, none of the problems afflicting SuperKEKB is expected to reduce the FCC-ee luminosity below its design value.
 Of course, the FCC-ee may well encounter some other, different challenges.

-For SuperKEKB, the recommended path towards the design luminosity could include, among other actions: \begin{enumerate} \item Clearing the chamber of black stain (vacuum sealant debris), which is presently underway; \item developing a strategy for fully correcting and controlling the linear coupling and the chromatic coupling at the interaction point; \item eliminating the large sources of local betatron coupling and emittance growth in both electron and positron transfer lines between linac and collider rings; \item further investigating the effect of, plus possibly reducing, the impact of the transverse damper noise on the SuperKEKB specific luminosity; \item reconnecting the BPMs in the final focus with the adjacent magnets and reinforcing the magnet supports; \item studying and mitigating the effect of space-charge forces in the LER; \item including the effects of nonlinear lattice, space charge, and impedance in the beam-beam simulations in order to explore their combined impact, which has (re-)started; \item implementing improved turn-by-turn BPM diagnostics, which will assist both in identifying residual optics aberrations at the IP and in understanding the possible degradation of dynamic aperture and momentum acceptance with reduced $\beta_y^{\ast}$; and \item further optimising the collimation system and reducing losses after injection, e.g., via the new energy compressor, through a longitudinal or hybrid longitudinal-transverse top-up injection scheme, or by suitable pre-collimation of large-amplitude particles in the transport lines prior to injection into the collider rings. \end{enumerate} Following this path, SuperKEKB should be able to reach a luminosity of $10^{35}$~cm$^{-2}$s$^{-1}$ and beyond.
+For SuperKEKB, the recommended path towards the design luminosity could include, among other actions: \begin{enumerate} \item Clearing the chamber of black stain (vacuum sealant debris), which is presently underway; \item developing a strategy for fully correcting and controlling the linear coupling and the chromatic coupling at the interaction point; \item eliminating the large sources of local betatron coupling and emittance growth in both electron and positron transfer lines between linac and collider rings, e.g., by installing --- in an existing tunnel --- the proposed new straight e$^-$ beam transport line \cite{naokoissue25} to effectively suppress CSR and ISR effects (Fig.~\ref{fig:newEBT}); \item further investigating the effect of, plus possibly reducing, the impact of the transverse damper noise on the SuperKEKB specific luminosity; \item reconnecting the BPMs in the final focus with the adjacent magnets and reinforcing the magnet supports; \item studying and mitigating the effect of space-charge forces in the LER; \item including the effects of nonlinear lattice, space charge, and impedance in the beam-beam simulations in order to explore their combined impact, which has (re-)started; \item implementing improved turn-by-turn BPM diagnostics, which will assist both in identifying residual optics aberrations at the IP and in understanding the possible degradation of dynamic aperture and momentum acceptance with reduced $\beta_y^{\ast}$; and \item further optimising the collimation system and reducing losses after injection, e.g., via the new energy compressor, through a longitudinal or hybrid longitudinal-transverse top-up injection scheme, or by suitable pre-collimation of large-amplitude particles in the transport lines prior to injection into the collider rings. \end{enumerate} Following this path, SuperKEKB should be able to reach a luminosity of $10^{35}$~cm$^{-2}$s$^{-1}$ and beyond.